sqlsauce/sql-docs/docs/t-sql/lesson-3-deleting-database-objects.md

 ## Delete table

-1. Use the `DELETE` statement to remove all rows from the `Products` table:
+1. Use the `TRUNCATE TABLE` statement to remove all rows from the `Products` table:

     ```sql
-    DELETE FROM Products;
+    TRUNCATE TABLE Products;
     GO
     ```